 Step 2: Enter new accounting information

 Use the COPY ALL button in the FROM section to pre-fill information in the TO section of the Accounting Lines.
 Then you can start filling in values for chart, account, object code, amount, etc.

-You can use features like Split and Copy Down to facilitate this step.
+You can use features like Split and Copy Down located in the Actions colum in the TO section to facilitate this step.

 - Split turns one accounting line into two and copies all the information from the original.

 - Copy Down lets you choose a field and copy the value in that field to all the lines below it.
 The copy down icon will only display when there is a line below.
 You can choose which fields you would like to copy down and you can start copy down from any line.
 The following displays after you click the Copy Down icon: